BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/values.md

 # Values

-A VALUE is a location in computer memory that stores DATA.
+A *value* is a location in computer memory that stores *data*.

 There are many kinds of values, including String, Number, Array, Date, ...

-(The different kinds of values are called TYPES.
+(The different kinds of values are called *types*.
 Soon you will create your own types but for now, we will use the built-in ones.)

 # Numbers

-A **number** is what it sounds like -- any integer or decimal.
+A *number* is what it sounds like -- any integer or decimal.

 ```js
 10